Second-order asymptotic expansion and thermodynamic interpretation of a fast-slow Hamiltonian system

-Note that the evolution of the fast degree of freedom \(z_\eps\) is governed by the energy \(E_\eps^\perp = E^\perp_\eps(z_\eps,\dot{z}_\eps;y_\eps)\), which is subject to a dynamically varying external parameter given by the evolution of the slow degree of freedom \(y_\eps\).
+Note that the evolution of the fast DOF \(z_\eps\) is governed by the energy \(E_\eps^\perp = E^\perp_\eps(z_\eps,\dot{z}_\eps;y_\eps)\), which is subject to a dynamically varying external agent given by the evolution of the slow DOF \(y_\eps\).
 This framework allows us to apply the theory developed by Hertz~\cite{Berdichevsky1997a}.
-From a lengthy analysis, which we describe in the Appendix~\ref{app:2}, we derive for \(\eps>0\) the following expressions for the \emph{temperature} \(T_\eps\), the \emph{entropy} \(S_\eps\) and the \emph{external force} \(F_\eps\) in the fast subsystem: